Catsuko/birthday-greetings-kata/scratchpad.md

 ```
 Person is just a hash at this point, What responsibility does a person have in this system?

 Person could start as a hash but eventually we'd like to add variants where details are retrieved from a csv file.
-Details could also come from a database or
+Details could also come from a database or api.

 ### Future Considerations